Hunting

 FID Card Holders:

-- Semi-automatic Firearms: Massachusetts residents that hold an FID Card, regardless of age, are prohibited from possessing any type of semi-auto handgun, rifle or shotgun.
+• Semi-automatic Firearms: Massachusetts residents that hold an FID Card, regardless of age, are prohibited from possessing any type of semi-automatic handgun, rifle or shotgun other than a semi-automatic rifle or shotgun that was previously owned prior to the passage of Chapter 135.
+An FID card holder 18 years or older may retain possession until their next license renewal.

 Muzzle Loaders:

-- Modern Muzzle Loaders: Any muzzle loading firearm that does, or can take, modern ammunition components such as a shotgun primer is now considered to be a modern firearm.
+• Modern Muzzle Loaders: Any muzzle loading firearm that does, or can take, modern ammunition components may be considered a modern firearm.

-- This will now require anyone in possession of this type of muzzle loader to possess an FID Card or License to Carry.
+• This may now require anyone in possession of this type of muzzle loader to possess an FID Card or License to Carry.

-- It also requires that the firearm be registered and serialized under the new mandates.
+• It may also require that the firearm be registered and serialized under the new mandates.

-- This also includes any firearm that has been, or can be, converted to a muzzle loader.
+• This may also include any firearm that has been, or can be, converted to a muzzle loader.
 Any firearm that has a frame or receiver.
 Any firearm that can be readily converted to fire fixed ammunition by replacing the barrel, bolt, breechblock, or any combination thereof.

 Non-resident Hunters:

-- Registration: Must register their firearms with the Commonwealth prior to entering the state.
-This includes any muzzle loaders that utilize modern components.
+• Registration: Must register their firearms with the Commonwealth prior to entering the state.
+(EOPPS guidance contradicts the law in this matter.)

-- Semi- Automatic Firearms: Warning - The possession of semi-automatic firearms (including rifles and shotguns) is prohibited.
+• Semi- Automatic Firearms: Warning - The possession of semi-automatic firearms (including rifles and shotguns) is likely prohibited.

 Chapter 140, Section 129C: (Nonresidents)